At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 Compare that with last year, when Stranger Things, Game of Thrones and Westworld had key panels, and Marvel showed up with exclusive footage to Infinity War, concept art for Captain Marvel and teases for Black Panther and Thor: Ragnarok.

 But the down year opens the door for rival DC and Warner Bros. to make an even bigger splash as it looks to come back from the lukewarm reception of Justice League.
-There may be a tease for Fantastic Beasts: The Crimes of Grindlewald.
+There may be a tease for Fantastic Beasts: The Crimes of Grindlewald and the Lego Movie 2: The Second Part.
 Marvel also won't be completely missing from the show, with the cast of Sony's Venom set to make an appearance.
 There's also the first big appearance of the new Doctor Who, played by Jodie Whittaker.

 The convention organizers are likely hoping that's enough to keep fans buzzing in San Diego for the 49th annual Comic-Con International.
-The convention, which last year drew more than 135,000 people -- many of them dressed up in costumes ranging from Wonder Woman to Batman -- has grown from a niche event actually focused on comic books to an entertainment mecca drawing A-list stars and big Hollywood franchises like Marvel, DC and Star Wars.
+The convention, expected to draw more than 135,000 -- many of them dressed up in costumes ranging from Wonder Woman to Batman -- has grown from a niche event focused on comic books to an entertainment mecca drawing A-list stars and big Hollywood franchises like Marvel, DC and Star Wars.

-The fact that the expectations are low is a relief to at least one Comic-Con regular.
+The fact that expectations are low is a relief to at least one Comic-Con regular.

 "I'm just going to walk in," said Jeremy Wong, a 34-year-old project manager for a construction management firm in San Mateo, California, who has waited in line for Comic-Con's famed Hall H presentations every year since 2012.
 "If I can't walk in, it's no big deal."